juliansweatt/computer_organization/Project 1/README.md

 * NOR _(Neither)_
 * SW _(Save Word)_
 * LA _(Load Address - Pseudo-Mips Instruction)_

+## Known Issues
+There are no known issues with the assembler.
+All tests provided and created by the student match the output of the provided executable.
+Please note, [`test2.asm`](./tests/test2.asm) and [`test3.asm`](./tests/test3.asm) do include the command instruction types `sub` and `beq`, as they were supported in the original executable and tests provided, even though they are not listed in the required instructions.
+Though not explicitly listed in the assignment, the `$1` register resolves to `1`, as the register is used in the provided tests.

 ## Test Details
 * [Test Script](./tests/runTests.bash)